 3. Dietary Habits:

 Certain foods and beverages can contribute to bad breath, including garlic, onion, coffee, and alcohol, due to their strong odours.
-Limiting the intake of these foods and beverages, in addition to maintaining a balanced diet and staying hydrated, can mitigate the impact of these dietary factors.
+Limit these foods and drinks, eat a balanced diet, and stay hydrated to reduce their impact on your health.
 Also, ensure you drink water after meals to rinse away food particles and bacteria.

 4. Tobacco Use: